Factorising Numbers

 Let's have a

-so another factor is 2.
+so we know there is another factor of 2.

 10,080 |